alphagov/content-publisher/docs/adr/00xx-file-attachment-rendering.md

 ## Consequences

-Govspeak now has a dependency on GOV.UK Publishing Components.
+1. Govspeak now has a dependency on GOV.UK Publishing Components.
 In doing so this has introduced a [new approach to rendering a Govspeak markdown extension][govspeak-approach], which may cause confusion as there were already multiple.
 On the positive side, this will allow other components to be rendered through Govspeak which may allow future consolidation of presentation logic.

-GOV.UK Publishing Components no longer has a dependency on Govspeak.
-This needed to be removed to avoid a cyclic dependency.
-GOV.UK Publishing Components no longer has the means to render Govspeak, this functionality was previously used to render markdown and was not used for any specific Govspeak extensions.
-To allow rendering markdown the [Kramdown](https://kramdown.gettalong.org/) library is used (which is the same library Govspeak uses).
+2. GOV.UK Publishing Components had been using Govspeak to render markdown.
+   However we needed to remove Govspeak as a dependency in order to avoid a cyclic dependency.
+Since GOV.UK Publishing Components wasn't using any specific Govspeak extensions we decided to replace Govspeak with [Kramdown](https://kramdown.gettalong.org), which incidentally is the library that Govspeak uses.

-The rendering of attachments for [publication][publication-schema] documents could now be done on the frontend by using the file attachment components.
+3. This introduces a means to render attachments for [publication][publication-schema] documents on the frontend of GOV.UK.
-This was previously impossible and the rendering of attachments has been achieved by Whitehall providing the Publishing API with [an array of HTML strings][attachment-html] to represent the attachments.
-This HTML based approach has made it very difficult for teams to extract attachment data from the [GOV.UK Content API][govuk-content-api].
+   Currently HTML is rendered by Whitehall for attachments and [included][attachment-html] in the [GOV.UK Content API][govuk-content-api].
+   This approach has meant that data for file attachments is not extractable from Content API.
+These changes provide the foundation to replace this HTML with data and then convert that data into HTML when rendering the document.

 [attachment-example]: https://www.gov.uk/government/publications/direct-earnings-attachments-an-employers-guide#documents-title
 [govspeak]: https://github.com/alphagov/govspeak